dirklach/dirklach/README.md

 Vue · Nuxt · CSS · Design Systems · GSAP

----

-### 🛠️ What I’m Working On

-I’m currently diving deeper into Vue 3 and Nuxt 3, learning and building with real-life projects to enhance my skills and deliver impactful solutions.
+I’m currently diving deeper into Vue and Nuxt.
 I will be launching some side projects in this field soon.

 ---